A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

-where $(\alpha_1, \alpha_2, \beta_1, \beta_2) \in ]0, +\infty[^4$, and the functions $(\phi_{i, \alpha_i}, \psi_{i, \beta_i})_{1 \le i \le 2}$ are defined in~\eqref{eq:phi-psi-def}.
+where $(\alpha_1, \alpha_2, \beta_1, \beta_2) \in ]0, +\infty[^4$, and the functions $(\phi_{\idcomposite, \alpha_\idcomposite}, \psi_{\idcomposite, \beta_\idcomposite})_{1 \le \idcomposite \le 2}$ are defined in~\eqref{eq:phi-psi-def}.

-The directed acyclic graph reported in~\Cref{fig:dag} summarizes the structure of the approximate posterior distribution~\eqref{eq:posterior_deconvolution}, highlighting conditional dependencies between variables.
+The directed acyclic graph reported in~\Cref{fig:dag} summarizes the structure of the approximate posterior distribution~\eqref{eq:posterior_deconvolution}, highlighting dependencies between the variables.
 Note that $(\zb_1, \ub_1)$ and $(\zb_2, \ub_2)$ are the only conditionally independent blocks of variables.